Orange County Seat Belt Failure Attorney

 When seat belt failure occurs in an accident and results in injury to a person, they have the legal right to seek compensation for their losses and suffering through a legal claim.
-If you, or someone you love, have been the victim of injuries caused or exacerbated by a potentially defective seat belt, please contact the qualified defective product attorneys at Aitken * Aitken * Cohn for a free and confidential evaluation of you case.
+If you, or someone you love, have been the victim of injuries caused or exacerbated by a potentially defective seat belt, please contact the qualified Orange County seat belt failure lawyer at Aitken * Aitken * Cohn for a free and confidential evaluation of your case.
 To learn more about seat belt failure, please read on.

 Seat Belt Failure Statistics